Frequently Asked Questions

 Generally yes.
 Students may qualify for the usual federal or state programs.
 The Dental Hygiene Program also offers some professionally affiliated scholarships.
-For more information contact the Tri-C Financial Aid Department at 216-987-4100, or the Program Manager at 216-987-4494.
+For more information contact the Tri-C Financial Aid Department at 216-987-4100, or the Program Director at 216 987-4494.

 How many students are accepted?